 After analyzing each episode, what stood out the most is that this show does not only teach us about photography, but with its shoot in 4k and the testimonials of each photographer and its crew, together with the voice of the narrator, we learn that there is a power of communication behind every person, place and object.

 The series of six episodes in season 1 of the show, about five photographers following their work as they capture the perfect shot and show viewers the world we live in, invites us to travel with them to the most remote areas in the world, far away from concrete jungles, suits and offices, public transportation, hours of traffic, children, men and women, so that we learn that the world is much more than what we are exposed to.

 These five photographers (Darren Jew, Richard I’Anson, Krystle Wright, Art Wolfe and Peter Eastway) translate into action and words what photography means to them.

-After watching Tales by Light some may say they are risking their life to get the perfect shot, that might be true.
-But the way I see what they do, where they go to and “how they risk their lives”, is a result of what love means in their profession.
-I believe that people like these five photographers are the ones responsible for taking these remote areas to the home of each of the 7 billion people across the globe that are limited in where they go to.
+After watching Tales by Light some may say they are risking their life to get the perfect shot.
+People like these five photographers are the ones responsible for taking these remote areas to the home of each of the 7 billion people across the globe that are limited in where they go to.
 Travel photographers, teach us photography, history, geography, and most important, they teach us what is to live life.
 They put their fear on the side and face the greatest things created on earth.

 We can notice that by reaching places that are different from what you live back home, the key to get the best photographs is being respectful and only interact when your object wants to, if you do so, you are going to get better pictures, better experiences, you will have the time of your life.